Samsung is recalling the Galaxy Note 7 worldwide over battery problem

 "It is a big amount that is heartbreaking," said Koh Dong-jin, president of Samsung's mobile communications business.

-Samsung shares fell Thursday on reports of problems with the Galaxy Note 7 battery but closed 0.6% higher Friday before the recall was confirmed.

-Samsung had the biggest share of the global smartphone market in the three months to June 30, according to research firm IDC.
-The South Korean company had 22%, ahead of Apple's 12%.
+Samsung had the biggest share (22%) of the global smartphone market in the three-month period ending June 30, according to research firm IDC.
+By comparison, Apple held 12%.

 Samsung benefited from the popularity of the Galaxy S7, IDC said, and the Galaxy Note 7 was expected to keep that momentum going into the second half of the year.